Understanding the Distributorship Agreement

 4. Define Products or Services and reservation of rights, right of first refusal, etc.

-5. Clearly set forth Pricing terms (e.g. intial, notice for changes, etc.)
+5. Clearly set forth Pricing terms (e.g. initial, notice for changes, etc.) for the Distributor Agreement.

-6. Terms of Payment (Currency, Letter of Credit, etc.)
+6. Terms of Payment (Currency, Letter of Credit, etc.)for the Distributor Agreement.

-Click here for more information and to schedule a Consultation.
+Click here for more information and to schedule a Consultation with Attorney Michelle DelMar, to discuss your Distributor Agreement.

 * This is not an exclusive checklist and you should not rely solely on this checklist.